-If my nephew forced his mother to explore this further.
+If my nephew forced his mother to explore this question further.
 She could’ve said something along the lines of, “A woman learns a lot from a kiss.”
-She need not go as in depth as Noam Shpancer did.
+She need not go into the depth Noam Shpancer did.
 She could’ve simply said that a quality kiss shows a woman that you’re paying attention and that your affection for her is real.

-“If you’re simply kissing her with ulterior motives,” she could say, “a woman will know.
+“If you’re simply kissing her with ulterior motives,” his mother could say, “a woman will know.
 Some of the times a kiss is just a kiss, but some of the times it means something, and a woman will know the difference.”

 My nephew was not, and is not, of the age to understand the term “end game”, but I’m guessing that that was the crux of his follow up question, “Why don’t they just say it then?
 Why do they have to kiss?”
 Why doesn’t a guy just walk up to the woman in the park and say, “I love you,” and walk away when he’s determined that she knows he’s being genuine?

 I’m sure that his mother would then say something along the lines of, “Because saying ‘I love you’ can be easily faked, and a girl needs to know that you love her, and physically showing her, with a meaningful kiss, proves it to her.
 A woman can feel your intentions.”
 This basically goes to the chemistry, and the Chemistry that Shpancer described, in a woman knowing and knowing in her conscious and subconscious determinations, but that would’ve been way over the head of my nephew, of course, and it would’ve only led to more questions about the abstracts of need, emotion, and fulfillment that he was too young to understand.